 When is a Suspension a Suspension

-Cutting right to the point and using general terms, a federal agency is empowered to (more common scenarios),
+In the context of a constructive suspension analysis and using general terms, a federal agency is empowered to (more common scenarios),

 - Force federal employees to use accumulated leave (enforced leave)

-- Force federal employees into a Leave Without Pay status (LWOP)
+- Force federal employees into a Leave Withouet Pay status (LWOP)